Nest Egg

 The Final Design

-As for the design of the final version of the app it stayed similar to what we created for the low-fi but we of course had to make it look much better because why live in low-fi when you can work in High-fi.
-All in all we took out time designing this final version as we wanted to make it look as good as possible.
-We took everything you hopefully read from above and put it into one fantastic app.
+The final version of the app stayed close to our low-fi design, but of course, we had to make it look much better—after all, why work in low-fi when you can work in high-fi?
+We took our time with the final design to make it as polished as possible.
+We combined everything from the process you hopefully read above into one fantastic app.

 Hope your enjoy it. 😁